 Land the Big Fish

-We set out to target a firm that was technology-focused, expansion oriented and had growth potential to absorb more space.
-We sought a firm that valued the live/work/play environment and path of growth that 301 offered and that we could grow and ultimately extract a premium rate from.
+We set out to target a firm that was technology-focused, expansion-oriented, and had the growth potential to absorb more space.
+We sought a firm that valued the live/work/play environment and path of growth that 301 offered and that we could grow and ultimately extract a premium rate.

-After targeting and pursing several firms that met the profile, AQUILA landed on WhaleShark (now RetailMeNot), an Austin Ventures backed local start-up that was making waves in the technology sector and a darling of the venture capital world.
-AQUILA dug deep into the firm to help 301 ownership understand the validity of their concept, the management team and the strength of funding to make the most informed decision possible.
-We also had previous relationships and experience with the decision making team and leveraged these relationships during the process to ensure success.
-After significant due diligence, the 301 Congress ownership decided that WhaleShark would be the perfect fit and AQUILA aggressively pursued and negotiated the initial lease for 20,000 SF with built in expansion commitments.
+After targeting and pursuing several firms that met the profile, AQUILA landed on WhaleShark (now RetailMeNot), an Austin Ventures-backed local start-up that was making waves in the technology sector and a darling of the venture capital world.
+AQUILA dug deep into the firm to help 301 owners understand the validity of their concept, the management team, and the strength of funding to make the most informed decision possible.
+We also had previous relationships and experience with the decision-making team and leveraged these relationships during the process to ensure success.
+After significant due diligence, the 301 Congress ownership decided that WhaleShark would be the perfect fit and AQUILA aggressively pursued and negotiated the initial lease for 20,000 square feet with built-in expansion commitments.